Health and Safety: Coronavirus

 Bay State Savings Bank has provided its employees information on effective hygiene practices and how to take preventative measures against the coronavirus.

-All frontline employees, including tellers, have been instructed to wear gloves.
+All frontline employees, including tellers, are required to wear masks and gloves.

 There is a response team operating internally at our Bank that actively monitors coronavirus updates within Massachusetts to keep our employees and customers informed on the latest news.